vmware-archive/pivnet-resource-documentation/index.md

 # Pivnet Resource

 The [Pivnet Resource](https://github.com/pivotal-cf/pivnet-resource) can be used in your [concourse](https://concourse-ci.org/) pipeline to download product releases from [Pivotal Network](https://network.pivotal.io/).
+This page will walk you through how to use, setup, and integrate the Pivnet Resource in your Concourse pipeline.

 Before you begin, you will need the following:

 1. A [concourse](https://concourse-ci.org/) pipeline
 2. Access to the Internet
 3. A [Pivotal Network](https://network.pivotal.io) account

-This page will walk you through how to use, setup, and integrate the Pivnet Resource in your Concourse pipeline.

-# Understanding the Resource
+# Get Started with Pivnet Resource

+The first thing you need to is define the resource type.
 In your pipeline, you will need to add the following under `resource_types`:

 ```yaml
 ---